Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assessment/assessment-strategy.md

 grading](https://www.amazon.com/Specifications-Grading-Restoring-Motivating-Students/dp/1620362422),
-the grade that a student receives on a laboratory assignment will be based on whether or not it meets the standards for technical work in the fields of software engineering and discrete structures.
+the grade that a student receives on a laboratory assignment will be based on whether or not it meets the standards for technical work in the fields of software engineering and web development.
 Instead of receiving a single numerical or letter grade for this assignment, your grade will have the following components: